 Summary: If you have crashed in your helmet, you must replace it.
 That kind of damage is not repairable!
+If the foam is cracked, do not attempt a repair, you must replace the helmet.
 But helmets are also a piece of wearing apparel, and in daily use they can be worn enough to need refurbishment or replacement of fitting pads or other parts.
 Here are some suggestions for the things you can fix.
 And here is our page on when to replace your helmet.

 If you crash and foam has been crushed or cracked:

 There is no repair for crashed helmets!
 You must replace any helmet that has been crashed.
 Destroy the old one so nobody else will use it and trash the pieces.
 You got your money's worth.
 There are a few helmets on the market that are multi-impact (mostly skate-style helmets) and do not need to be replaced, but unless they have an ASTM F1492 skateboard standard sticker inside you can't be sure.
 If you don't find that sticker, replace the helmet.